aabiji/quokka/readme.md

     to form line segments that are then drawn.
 Using techniques to simplify the plotted graph

 Questions:
 - How are we parsing and representing the math??
+What if the numbers are too big??
 - How are we plotting the math expression?
 - How are we solving/evaluating the equations??
   How would we plot a continuous function in a discreet way??